Azure/cortana-intelligence-tank-level-forecast/Automated Deployment Guide/Post Deployment Instructions.md

 The Azure Storage account is used by Azure Machine Learning Studio to hold training data, test execution of the machine learning model, and the trained models themselves.

-### Azure SQL Server/SQL Data Warehouse
+### Azure SQL Server/Azure SQL Data Warehouse

-Azure SQL data warehouse is used to save the Event Hub data and the forecast results.
+Azure SQL Data Warehouse is used to save the Event Hub data and the forecast results.
 You can use the SQL server and database names shown on the deployment page with the username and password that you set up in the beginning of your deployment to log in your database and look at the results.

 ### Azure Data Factory